Runtime Tiers and Profiles

 - CBGR: tier-aware.

-&Treferences emit the ~15 ns check;&checked Tand&unsafe Tcompile to direct loads (0 ns).
+&Treferences emit a CBGR check (measured ~0.93 ns on theproduction_targetsbench against a ≤ 15 ns design target);&checked Tand&unsafe Tcompile to direct loads (0 ns).
 Escape analysis elides 50–90 % of remaining Tier 0 checks. - Features: full LLVM optimisation stack, LTO, PGO, cross-target support through MLIR-aware target triples.

 - Use when: shipping production binaries.